CAAPIM/Releases/README.md

 #### New!
 Mobile SDK for Xamarin

-Use the Mobile SDK for Xamarin to code once in C#, and deliver apps in iOS and Android.
+The Mobile SDK for Xamarin allows application developers to secure their cross-platform mobile apps with CA Mobile API Gateway.

-In this version, we support the [Xamarin MASFoundation](https://github.com/CAAPIM/Xamarin-MAS-SDK/tree/master) with these features:
+In this version, we support [Xamarin MASFoundation](https://github.com/CAAPIM/Xamarin-MAS-SDK/tree/master) with these features:

-- Authentication and authorization, limited to:
+- Authentication and Authorization, limited to:
-  - Device Registration
-  - User log in and client credentials
+  - Password and client credentials flows, with device registration
   - Fingerprint session lock
   - Single Sign-on
-- Secure access to APIs
+- Securely access to APIs:
-- Send HTTP Requests to external APIs
+  - Request methods (GET, POST, PUT, DELETE) and Request Builder
+  - Geolocation
+  - SSL pinning
+  - Access APIS hosted in external servers
+- All SDK initialization options and advanced configuration

 ##### Get Started